opheron/questions/unprocessed-questions.md

-"African Proverb Says ""The child who is not embraced by the village will burn it down to feel the warmth"" What time in your life have you been closest to starting the fire?"
+A proverb says, "The child who is not embraced by the village will burn it down to feel its warmth.""
+What time in your life have you been closest to starting the fire?"
 If “OK Boomer” was a digital assistant like “OK Google” what sorts of answers would it give you to certain questions?
 Suicide Prevention Megathread
 "If instead of rebooting movies, retelling them from a different point of view became popular, which movie would you like retold?"